hmatejx/Interstellar-Whisper/README.md

         IV = (pk_Alice[0:16] + sequence_number)[-16:]

     Here `sequence_number` is the sequential and increasing number attached to the transaction and incremented in Bob's account after the transaction has been settled.
 This construction assures that `IV` is unique and direction-dependent.
-If Alice send Bob a message, the `IV` will be given by the sum of *Bob's* public key and the `sequence_number` of *Alice's* account.
+If Alice sends Bob a message, the `IV` will be given by the sum of *Bob's* public key and the `sequence_number` of *Alice's* account.
 Never reusing the same `IV` is critically important.
 Failing to do so would catastrophically compromise the encryption (remember both Alice and Bob share the same secret `k`).
-With the proposed `IV` construction, even if Alice sends Bob the exact same plaintext message within a transaction with the exact same `sequence_number` (the sequence number is only guaranteed to be unique for each Stellar account separately), the `IV` is guaranteed to be different.
+With the proposed `IV` construction, even if Alice sends Bob the exact same plaintext message within a transaction with the exact same `sequence_number` (the sequence number is only guaranteed to be unique for each Stellar account separately), the `IV` is guaranteed to be different, unless a collision of the first 16 bytes of the public key occurs which is highly unlikely (~1 in 2<sup>64</sup> chance).

     The encrypted block will then be